segmentio/segment-docs/src/getting-started/02-simple-install.md

 ## Find your write key

-The write key is the unique identifier for a source that tells Segment which source data comes from, to which workspace the data belongs to, and which destinations should receive the data.
+The write key is the unique identifier for a source that tells Segment which source data comes from, to which workspace the data belongs, and which destinations should receive the data.

 To find your write key:
 1. Go to **Connections > Sources** and select your source.